See the Fees and Funding tab

 To pass the full ECDL Foundation module, you must take a 45 minute test for each of the seven ECDL modules.

-This automated test system will give you instant results.
+The automated test system will give you instant results.
 The pass mark is 75% or more on each module to achieve the qualification.

 TERMS AND CONDITIONS